fransenglich/swiftmusicmashup/README.md

 # Swift Music Mashup

 This is a small macOS/iOS app that enables the user to search for a music artist, and returns a list of albums, with their titles and front cover album art.
-Many of the technologies used, were new to me.
+Many of the technologies used in the implementation, were new to me.

 In brief it it is implemented in Swift with SwiftUI on Sonoma/Xcode 15.
 It does two queries from Music Brainz and typically multiple queries to Cover Art Archive, per artist search.